Proposed speed limit reductions

 Speed limit reduction proposed for segment of 84th Avenue S

 Public comments were solicited January 8 through January 22, 2019.
 Nearly 87% of comments were "for" the speed limit change.
 A few included requests for review of intersections along the route and for sidewalks.
-If approved by the County Road Engineer, the speed limit revision will take place in Spring 2019.
+Approved by the County Road Engineer in June 2019, the speed limit revision will take place by the end of July 2019.

 After receiving public comments about speeding within the Bryn Mawr Elementary School zone on 84th Avenue S near Renton, the County decided to conduct a speed limit evaluation of this 1.25 mile segment to analyze the issue.
 On the basis of prevailing speeds, number of intersecting streets and driveways, collision data and posted speed limits on parallel streets with the same function, the County determined the speed limit should be reduced from 35 mph to 30 mph.
 The 35 mph zone is indicated in the map below by the red line.